-MSK License
+MSK License Agreement

-The MSK License requires us to pay to MSK mid to high single-digit royalties based on annual net sales of licensed products or the performance of licensed services by the Company and the Company's affiliates and sublicensees.
-The Company is required to pay annual minimum royalties of \$80,000 over the royalty term, which amounts are nonrefundable but are creditable against royalty payments otherwise due thereunder.
+The MSK License relates to intellectual property for DANYELZA and requires the Company to pay to MSK mid to high single-digit royalties based on annual net sales of licensed products or the performance of licensed services by the Company and the Company's affiliates and sublicensees.
+The Company is required to pay annual minimum royalties of \$80,000 over the royalty term, which amounts are non-refundable but are creditable against royalty payments otherwise due thereunder.
 The Company is also obligated to pay to MSK certain clinical, regulatory and sales-based milestone payments under the MSK License, which payments become due upon achievement of the related clinical, regulatory or sales-based milestones.
-Certain of these clinical and regulatory milestone payments become due at the earlier of completion of the related milestone activity or the date indicated in the MSK License.
-Total clinical and regulatory milestones potentially due under the MSK License are \$2,450,000 and \$9,000,000, respectively.
-There are also sales-based milestones that become due should the Company achieve certain amounts of sales of licensed products resulting from the license arrangement with MSK, with total potential sales-based milestones potentially due of \$20,000,000.
-As product candidates progress through clinical development, regulatory approval and commercialization, certain milestone payments will come due either as a result of the milestones having been met or the passage of time even if the milestones have not been met.
-The Company will also owe MSK mid to high singledigit royalties on commercial sales of the Company's approved products.
-In addition, to the extent the Company enters into sublicense arrangements, the Company is required to pay to MSK a percentage of certain payments that the Company receives from sublicensees of the rights licensed to the Company by MSK, which percentage will be based upon the date the Company receives such payments or the achievement of certain clinical milestones.
-The Company has entered into sublicenses and distribution agreements related to DANYELZA and omburtamab under the MSK License with Takeda Israel, Swixx BioPharma AG and SciClone in 2020, with Adium in 2021 and WEP December 2022.
+As product candidates developed using technology from the MSK License progress through clinical development, and potential regulatory approval and commercialization, certain of these clinical and regulatory milestone payments become due at the earlier of completion of the related milestone activity or the date indicated in the MSK License.

+In addition to any milestone payments, to the extent the Company enters into sublicense arrangements, the Company is required to pay to MSK a percentage of certain payments that the Company receives from sublicensees of the rights licensed to the Company by MSK under the MSK License, which percentage will be based upon the achievement of certain clinical milestones.
+The Company has entered into sublicenses and distribution agreements related to DANYELZA and omburtamab under the MSK License with Takeda Israel, Swixx BioPharma AG and SciClone in 2020, with Adium in 2021, and with WEP in 2022.